Lead a Ride

 - Count riders as you leave; then make a periodic head count during the ride.

-- Remember to submit your sign-up sheets (postal mail or email).
+- Remember to submit your sign-up sheets.
 For more information see Submittal of Sign-in Sheets.

 Some of our more experienced ride leaders have contributed the following tips, which you may find helpful.